Skip to Main Content

 Net income refers to the amount an individual or business makes after deducting costs, allowances and taxes.

-In commerce, net income is what the business has left over after all expenses, including salary and wages, cost of goods or raw material and taxes.
-For an individual, net income is the “take-home” money after deductions for taxes, health insurance and retirement contributions.
-Net income should ideally be greater than the expenditure to be indicative of financial health.
+• For companies, net income is what a business has left over after expenses, including salary and wages, cost of goods or raw material and taxes.

 How to calculate net income

-For the individual, net income is the money you actually get from your paycheck each month rather than the gross amount you get paid before payroll deductions.
+For individuals, net income is the money you actually receive from your paycheck each month rather than the gross amount before payroll deductions.
 You may have some other sources of income such as Social Security checks, side jobs or investment income which can add to your net income.

 Here are examples of net income for both a business and an individual.